 Firelands Local Schools has implemented a policy which will attempt to provide the district with a safe and healthful student program.
-This policy reflects the schools' and the community1s strong commitment to establish a truly drug, alcohol, and nicotine free school environment.
-This policy applies to all athletes and student parking pass holders from grades 9-12, and via written request from parent(s) /guardian(s).
-The program does not affect the current policies, practices, or rights of the District regarding student drug and / or alcohol possession or use, where reasonable suspicion is established by means other than drug testing through this policy.
+This policy reflects the schools' and the community's strong commitment to establish a truly drug, alcohol, and nicotine free school environment.
+This policy applies to all athletes and student parking pass holders from grades 9-12, and via written request from parent(s)/quardian(s).
+The program does not affect the current policies, practices, or rights of the District regarding student drug and/or alcohol possession or use, where reasonable suspicion is established by means other than drug testing through this policy.
 Students involved in extracurricular activities need to be exemplary in the eyes of the community and other students.
-The drug testing and education policy is designed to create a safe, drug free environment for students and assist them in getting help when needed.
-Although students risk the loss of continued participation in extracurricular activities, no student shall be suspended or expelled from school as a result of any verified "positive" test conducted by his / her school under this program.
-No student will be penalized academically for testing positive for banned substances.
-Note: The use or possession of materials and / or substances to alter drug testing results or tampering with the process of drug testing is a violation of the student and the athletic handbooks.
-These actions carry the same consequences of a violation of the drug testing.
+The drug testing and education policy is designed to create a safe, drug-free environment for students and assist them in getting help when needed.
+Although students risk the loss of continued participation in extracurricular activities, no student shall be suspended or expelled from school as a result of any verified "positive" test conducted by his/her school under this program.
+No student will of materials and/or substances to alter drug testing results or tampering with the process of drug testing is a violation of the student and the athletic handbooks.
+These actions carry the same consequences as a violation of drug testing.
 The results of drug tests will not be documented in any student's academic record.